-In the second section of this paper, we present the architecture of the Nao robot and the Model Based Tracking technique.
-In section 3, we define the common elementary tasks and frames employed during the application of the desired tasks.
+In the next section, we present the architecture of the Nao robot and the Model Based Tracking technique.
+In section 3, we define the control laws of the common elementary tasks employed during the application of the desired tasks.
 Implemented tasks are presented in section 4 and the experimental results in section 5.
 The first part of this latter includes the localization of the robot in its environment when walking.
-The second one includes the object tracking and manipulation by visual servoing.
+The second one includes the simultaneous execution of object tracking, head control and manipulation by visual servoing.
 The final section draws some conclusions and outlines future works.